For daily wit & wisdom, sign up for the Almanac newsletter.

-If you have running water in your home, here are a few important things you need to know about your drains!
+Clogged drains and blocked drains are more than just an inconvenience, they can quickly cause expensive damage to your home.
+If you have running waterin your home, here are a few essential things you need to know about your drains!

 Signs of Blocked Drains

-When your sewer is plugged or your septic tank needs pumping, here’s what will happen:
+When your sewer is plugged or your septic tank needs pumping, here’s what could happen: